knative/docs/docs/serving/reference/request-flow.md

 * Some ingress implementations do not handle changing the backing Kubernetes Service of a routing endpoint seamlessly.

-* By using subsetting on a per-Revisino basis, incoming requests are funneled to a small number of activators which can more efficiently make ready/not-ready capacity decisions.
+* By using subsetting on a per-Revision basis, incoming requests are funneled to a small number of activators which can more efficiently make ready/not-ready capacity decisions.
 The small number of effective activators per Revision is not a scaling problem because the activators will be removed from the request